TIBCOSoftware/TCSTK-Cloud-CLI/README.md

 This file is subject to the license terms contained in the license file that is distributed with this file.

-Please see license.txt for details of license and dependent third party components referenced by this library, or it can be found here:
+Please see tpc.txt for details of license and dependent third party components referenced by this library, or it can be found here:

 https://github.com/TIBCOSoftware/TCSTK-Cloud-CLI/blob/master/license.txt